 Option 1: Demand a Formal Review Hearing

 As a criminal defense attorney, I see a lot of benefits to demanding the formal review hearing.
-Option 2 is the only option that gives the driver the ability to fight to invalidate the suspension.
-It is important to fight the administrative suspension because unless you get it invalidated, it will remain on your driving record forever.
-(Except in a breath test case, if you go to trial and obtain a “not guilty” verdict the DHSMV will remove the suspension from your driving record).
+Option 1 is the only option that gives the driver the ability to fight to invalidate the suspension.
+It is important to fight the administrative suspension because unless you get it invalidated, it will remain on your driving record for 75 years.